carpentries/github-skills/episodes/managing_issues.md

 ::: callout

 ## The Value of Teamwork
-Note that this triage process is usually made much easier, more efficient, and more fun when co-Maintainers of a lesson can meet synchronously to work through issues and pull requests together.
+This triage process is usually made much easier, more efficient, and more fun when co-Maintainers of a lesson can meet synchronously to work through issues and pull requests together.

-Community members have reported positive experience with short, regularly scheduled e.g. monthly coworking sessions with their Maintainer team, using screen-sharing and focussed discussion to distribute tasks and collaboratively determine how to process and respond to contributions on their repositories.
+Community members have reported positive experience with short, regularly scheduled (e.g. monthly) coworking sessions with their Maintainer team, using screen-sharing and focussed discussion to distribute tasks and collaboratively determine how to process and respond to contributions.

-It can also be a good opportunity for Maintainers to get know each other better, and to share their skills and experience with Git, GitHub, and the lesson infrastructure.
+It can also be a good opportunity for Maintainers to get to know each other better, and to share their skills and experience with using Git, GitHub, and the lesson infrastructure.

 :::